denisidoro/navi/README.md

 Finally, you can use it as a [shell widget](#shell-widget).

-This method has the advantage of not requiring root to install and disadvantage of not allowing you to invoke the script by calling `navi` (unless you add an alias to it or copy it to a folder in `$PATH`).
+This method has the advantage of not requiring root to install and the disadvantage of not allowing you to invoke the script by calling `navi` (unless you add an alias to it or copy it to a folder in `$PATH`).

 Upgrading
 ---------